Chapter 4 : Slytherins

 “Don’t be ridiculous.
 I'm not a Death Eater.
 I’m seventeen years old.
 No one but Malfoy has ever been let in that young.”

 “Well…that’s the plan," Theo said honestly, shrugging.
 "Father wants me to follow in his footsteps and all.
-Though I’m not so sure.
-I’ve never really agreed with most of what the Death Eaters believe in and I don’t really like absolute authority…” Theo pondered matter-of-factly.
+Though, I’m not so sure.
+I’ve never really agreed with everything that the Death Eaters believe in, and I don’t really like absolute authority…” Theo pondered matter-of-factly.
 He looked thoughtful, obviously oblivious to Hermione’s distress.

 “I could go to Professor McGonagall,” Hermione threatened, swallowing hard.
 “I could tell her who your dad is.”

 “Fine.
 I won’t tell.
-It’s not because I’m scared though; it’s because I think I still have a chance to change your mind about your future,” she responded, advancing towards him and taking a seat on the floor, looking up into his cool blue-gray eyes.
+It’s not because I’m scared though; it’s because I think I still have a chance to change your mind about your future,” she responded, advancing towards him and taking a seat on the floor, looking up into his green eyes.

 “You did, Granger, but that doesn’t mean that I can’t use it to tease you.”